 Note that if you use a build system which supports multiconfiguration builds (e.g. Xcode, Visual Studio), this variable has no effect as all build types are available inside the CMake generated project.

-• • To build Geant4 libraries with support for multithreading on Mac OSX 10.7, C compiler has to be set as clang.
+- GEANT4_BUILD_MULTITHREADED : (DEFAULT : OFF, Unix Only) - If set to ON, build Geant4 libraries with support for multithreading.
 At present, this is only supported on Unix systems.

 REQUIRES: Compiler with support for Thread Local Storage, pthread libraries and headers.